OCHA-DAP/ocha-anticipy/CONTRIBUTING.rst

     python3.11 -m venv venv
     source venv/bin/activate

-In your virtual environment, please install all packages from ``requirements/requirements-dev.txt``:
+In your virtual environment, please install all packages for development by running:

 .. code:: shell

-   pip install -r requirements/requirements-dev.txt
+   pip install .[dev]

+If using ZSH, you need to wrap the last term in quotes, `'.[dev]'`.
 ``aa-toolbox`` makes use of
 `geopandas <https://geopandas.org/en/stable/>`__, which depends on `Fiona <https://github.com/Toblerity/Fiona>`__, so you will need to